AudreyKj/color-search-app/README.md

 ## Future improvements

--   Adding auth with google with Google Sign-In
+-   Add auth with Google Sign-In
--   Automate sending of emails to enable users to change their password if they don't remember it
+-   Automate sending of emails to enable users to reset their password
+-   Add more features to the "SAVED PALETTES" section

 ## Visuals